 Follows ICF/ICR frame exchanges between the APs and their associated STAs happening sequentially across the two APs; sharing AP then shared AP.

-The presence of the ICF/ICR frame exchange from each AP is conditional on the CoBF PPDU being addressed to one or more STA.
+The presence of the ICF/ICR frame exchange from each AP is conditional on the CoBF PPDU being addressed to one or more STAs requiring ICF.

 The presence of the ICF/ICR frame exchange from each AP is indicated in the CoBF Invite/Response frames.